 Guess what?
 None of these organisations will give you money just because you asked for it.

-Every grant-making organisation has a founding philosophy and usually has one or several core motivations for giving away grants and prize money.
+Most grant-making organisations have a founding philosophy and usually have one or several core motivations for giving away grants and prize money.

 In summary, they will give you a grant or donation ONLY IF you’re working on those things they care very deeply about.